Vice President, Quality and Safety, MedStar Health

 Founding Director, National Center for Human Factors in Healthcare

-Dr. Fairbanks has contributed more than 120 publications to the human factors engineering and medical literature, and co-edited a book on cognitive systems engineering in healthcare.
-Dr. Fairbanks serves as a member of the National Patient Safety Foundation Board of Advisors, the POLITICO Health IT Advisory Forum, AHRQ Patient Safety Network Technical Expert Advisory Panel, and he is a Health Research and Educational Trust (HRET) Senior Fellow.
-He has served in advisory roles for the Office of the National Coordinator for Health IT, Pew Charitable Trusts, the American Medical Association, and the Australian and British governments.
+Dr. Fairbanks has contributed more than 120 publications to the healthcare quality and safety, human factors engineering and medical literature, and co-edited a book on cognitive systems engineering in healthcare.
+Dr. Fairbanks has served in many national and international roles, including the National Patient Safety Foundation Board of Advisors, the POLITICO Health IT Advisory Forum, AHRQ Patient Safety Network Technical Expert Advisory Panel, and he is a Health Research and Educational Trust (HRET) Senior Fellow.
+He has served in advisory roles for the Office of the National Coordinator for Health IT, Pew Charitable Trusts, the American Medical Association, and has held formal consultative roles with the US, Australian, British, and Spanish governments.
 In 2017, he was listed by Becker’s Hospital Review in Top 50 Experts Leading the Field of Patient Safety.